Skip to main content

 Calcium

 Calcium is the most abundant mineral in the body.
-It functions with other minerals such as magnesium, phosphorus, and vitamins A, C & D to build and maintain healthy, strong bones and teeth.
-This important mineral aids in regulating heartbeat, muscle development & function, protects against blood clotting, nerve transmissions and enzyme functions.
+It functions with other minerals such as magnesium, phosphorus, and vitamins A, C, & D to build and maintain healthy, strong bones and teeth.
+This important mineral aids in regulating heartbeat, muscle development & function, and protects against blood clotting, nerve transmissions and enzyme functions.
 You may think milk is the ONLY place to find a good source of calcium.

 1 cup Calcium Content